 For medical problems that are not life-threatening, your first option should always be to call your primary care veterinarian.
-As the team that knows your pet best, they will be able to discuss your pet's status and let you know how they can help.
-However, when your primary care vet is closed or has a full schedule, Pieper's Urgent Care can help.
+As the team that knows your pet best, they will be able to discuss your concerns and let you know how they can help.
+However, when your primary care vet is closed or has a full schedule, Pieper's Urgent Care is here to help.

 Urgent Care is for pets who need to be seen by a veterinarian as soon as possible, but are stable and not in immediate danger.
 If your pet requires hospitalization or the care of a specialist, they can be transported to our Middletown ER for seamless continuation of care.